-You should always use the Setup CD-ROM when you first install the Router.
-If you do not wish to run the Setup Wizard on the Setup CD-ROM, then use the instructions in this Guide to help you connect the Wireless-G Broadband Router with SpeedBooster, set it up, and configure it to bridge your different networks.
-These instructions should be all you need to get the most out of the Wireless-G Broadband Router with SpeedBooster.
+lan (local area network): The computers and networking products that make up the network in vour home or office.
+Linksys recommends using the Setup CD-ROM for first-time installation of the Router.
+If you do not wish to run the Setup Wizard on the Setup CD-ROM, then use the instructions in this Guide to help you connect the Wireless-G High-Speed Router with SpeedBooster, set it up, and configure it to bridge your different networks.
+These instructions should be all you need to get the most out of the Wireless-G High-Speed Router with SpeedBooster.